niteria/tappy/README.md

 ![Control panel screen](https://preview.ibb.co/kbZKcv/panel.png)

 # Calibration
-Connect your phone to same WiFi network as server (make sure there is no AP isolation, otherwise you won't be able to reach it).
-Navigate to  **http://server_ip/cal**
-Should see this screen:
+Calibration consists of two parts:
+1) Manual servo arm calibration must be done only once after assembling the robot.
+While rods are detached you can use "Control panel" to adjust all servos for horizontal and vertical arm state, and put those values in config.js accordingly: config.sX = { pin: X, min: 19, max: 101 };
+After this calibration, linear movement should work correctly, if not, something is wrong.

+2) Device calibration is done by opening http://server_ip/cal on mobile device web browser.
+This is needed to be able to work with phone screen coordinates.
+Make sure that phone recognises stylus touches (it must be grounded to arduino GND) and that screen coordinates are being displayed at server console when touching screen.
+Then you just press "calibrate" and automatic calibration happens, that writes correct values inside calibration.json.
+You should NOT edit this file manually.
+If during calibration stylus moves outside phone dimensions, decrease config.calWidth value.

 ![Calibration screen](https://preview.ibb.co/hRAEAF/calibration.png)
-Verify that screen coordinates ar being displayed at server console when touching screen.
-Press "calibrate" to begin automatic calibration process.
-Make sure there is ground wire from arduino attached to stylus pen, otherwise phone might not register touch event.

 # Record And Play
 Navigate to  **http://server_ip/record_and_play**